-Ruth Ballweg, MPA, PA-C (1944 – ) is Professor and Senior Advisor for Advocacy, Health Policy and PA Global PA Development of MEDEX Northwest Physician Assistant Division in the Department of Family Medicine at the University of Washington, School of Medicine, and was one of the first formally-trained physician assistants in southern Oregon.
+Ruth Ballweg, MPA, PA-C Emeritus (1944 – ) is Professor Emeritus at the University of Washington MEDEX Northwest’s Department of Family Medicine, School of Medicine.
+She was one of the first formally-trained physician assistants in southern Oregon.
 In addition, Ms Ballweg was the editor and contributor to the first American textbook written on PA training, now in its fifth edition.

-Ms. Ballweg graduated from MEDEX in 1977 and practiced in family medicine in Ashland as the community’s first PA.
+Ms. Ballweg graduated from MEDEX in 1977 and practiced in family medicine in Ashland, OR, as the community’s first PA.

 Ms. Ballweg moved to Bremerton, Washington in 1980 and was the first PA employed at the Bremerton-Kitsap County Health Department.
 Her assignments included family planning, sexually transmitted diseases, jail health, immigrant health, and maternal child health clinics.
 She and nurse practitioner Cathy Cornell, PNP, enhanced health care access in Bremerton through satellite clinics and health education programs.